 The Austin Pathways HACA Resident Scholarship is supported by Austin Pathways, as well as other nonprofit HACA subsidiaries.
 The scholarships are available annually on a competitive basis, and the award amount varies from year to year, depending on the availability of funds.

 Scholarship opportunities are typically posted in January for funding available in the fall of the same year.
-Make sure to get your application in before the February and March deadlines!
-Download the 2018 Scholarship Packet here or download the fillable PDF form.

 OTHER AFFORDABLE HOUSING OPTIONS